ilidemi/giorefreshrate/README.md

 GioRefreshRate
 --------

-Allows to set the display refresh rate on Android.
-Some manufacturers limit apps using SurfaceView (such as gio) to 60hz, this library can bring it back and have that scroll be smooth.
+Allows to set the display refresh rate in [Gio](https://gioui.org) apps on Android.
+Some manufacturers limit apps using SurfaceView to 60hz, this library can bring it back and have that scroll be smooth.

 <img src="pic.jpg" width="480">